Liang Wu

 About

-Prof. Liang Wu’s teaching and research focus is on blue humanities, political economy, and critical mobility, globalization, maritime, science and technology, labor, environmental, and policy studies.
+Professor Liang Wu’s teaching and research focus is on blue humanities, political economy, and critical mobility, globalization, maritime, science and technology, labor, environmental, and policy studies.
 Since 2006, through ethnographic fieldwork at ports, onboard, overseas, and online, he has been studying the lifeworlds and lifeways of seafarers – maritime workers delivering 90% of international trade who largely come from the Global South regions of Asia.
 His work specifically delves into the technoeconomic, infrastructural, legal, geographical, social, and environmental conditions and ramifications of container shipping in the postwar era.

-Prof. Wu’s classes are dynamic, multimodal, student-oriented, and innovative.
-He emphasizes the importance of understanding the role of power, the historical and social contexts of various phenomena, as well as the diversity and complexity of humanity.
+Professor Wu’s classes are dynamic, multimodal, student-oriented, and innovative.
+He emphasizes the importance of understanding the role of power, the historical and social contexts and constructions of various phenomena, as well as the diversity and complexity of humanity.
 His classes cover a variety of topics and themes, address current affairs and social issues, and enhance students’ analytical and critical thinking and writing, holistic and in-depth case study, and overall collaboration and communication skills.

 Book and Documentary Recommendations